Hong Kong Archaeological Society

-The Hong Kong Archaeological Society (香港考古學會) is a government-funded organization dedicated to carrying out excavations and preserving archaeological heritage in Hong Kong.
+The Hong Kong Archaeological Society (香港考古學會) is a government-funded organisation dedicated to carrying out excavations and preserving archaeological heritage in Hong Kong.
 The society is affiliated with the Hong Kong Museum of History to establish artifact collections and journal publications.

 History

 After the discovery of prehistoric sites in Hong Kong during the 1920s, archaeology activities began in the area.
 Artifact recoveries and research publications appeared by the 1930s.
 The earliest recorded archaeologists in Hong Kong were John Schofield and Raffaele Maglioni.
 The unearthed stone tools, potteries, and bronze artifacts led to support of human presence during the late Neolithic period and Bronze Age in the Hong Kong area with artifacts dating back to 3000–1200 BC and 1200–400 BC.

 In 1955, an Eastern Han dynasty tomb at Lei Cheng Uk was accidentally discovered.
 An archaeological team was formed by the University of Hong Kong a year later, with a limited membership to survey the site.
 By 1960, the team carried out other excavations at Man Kok Tsui, Lantau Island, with artifacts discovered dating back to the Bronze Age.

 In 1967, the archaeologist team reformed to the Hong Kong Archaeological Society to anticipate larger participations numbered around 200 members.